 Developing a methodology of quantifying those active in music-making & the music rehearsal economy

 Making the link between informal music-making and music rehearsal spaces

-Bandspace was founded by Trevor Mason on 3 July 2014, he was the Project Evaluator for the £0.5m UK government's Pilot Music Rehearsal Spaces project working with UK Music, the Music Industries Association and Youth Music in 2012.
+Bandspace was founded by Trevor Mason in January 2006, he was the Project Evaluator for the £0.5m UK government's Pilot Music Rehearsal Spaces project working with UK Music, the Music Industries Association and Youth Music in 2012.
 The final report can be found here.
 The report concluded a network and more information about music rehearsal spaces would help to improve access and benchmark their offers to the benefit of musicians.

 Trevor's research includes two good practice guides for music spaces in youth centres published by the UK Government's Department for Education and the Big Lottery Fund under its Myplace programme:

 Trevor gained an MA degree in Arts Management from London's City University in 2006 where his thesis investigated The Economic Value of Informal music-making in London.